Context Rot Is Silently Killing Your Claude Code Sessions — Here's How I Fixed It

 export VNX_CONTEXT_ROTATION_ENABLED=1

 You need Claude Code with hooks support, tmux, and Bash 4+.
-For a step-by-step guide to setting up MCP servers and orchestration tools, see How to Install Claude MCP Servers.
 The full setup is three hook registrations in .claude/settings.json and one environment variable.
 The documentation covers the complete hook chain, file structure, and configuration options.

 The dry-run demo (demo/dry-run/replay.sh --fast) shows the full governance pipeline — including context rotation — without requiring any LLM API calls.

 Context rot isn't a Claude-specific problem.
 Every AI coding agent with a fixed context window will hit this wall.
 Cursor, Cline, Codex CLI, Gemini Code — they all operate within context limits, and they all degrade when those limits are reached.

+Automatic context rotation is one pattern within context engineering.
+Others include subagent delegation, progressive context loading, and structured handover contracts.
 The solution doesn't have to look like mine.
 But the pattern — detect pressure, checkpoint state, clear, resume — is universal.
 Whether it's implemented as hooks + tmux, or native IDE support, or a language server protocol extension, the need is the same: AI coding sessions need a way to rotate context without losing continuity.

 For organizations looking to deploy AI agents in production, this challenge is amplified.
 Smaller companies adopting AI especially need reliable, low-friction solutions — they can't afford to lose work due to context degradation.